diana-hep/oamap/README.rst

     obj
     # [(1,  1.1, 'one'), (2,  2.2, 'two'), (3,  3.3, 'three'), (4,  4.4, 'four'), (5,  5.5, 'five')]

 are rowwise records containing an integer, a float, and a string of no more than 5 characters.
-These rowwise structures can be embedded within a columnar object (a ROOT feature; therefore OAMap must support it).
+These rowwise structures can be embedded within a larger columnar object (a ROOT feature; therefore OAMap must support it).

 Primitives are by themselves fairly expressive— they can do anything that Numpy can do.
 What primitives and Numpy cannot express are variable-width values, which is why the example above was limited to strings of 5 characters (shorter strings are padded for constant length).